-1. A written plan for soliciting additional "community support," which could include, but is not limited to, expertise needed, additional equipment/supplies, monetary donations, services (such as free shipping for launch vehicle components, if required, advertisement of the event, etc.), or partnering with industry or other public, private, or parochial schools.
+A written plan for soliciting additional "community support," which could include, but is not limited to, expertise needed, additional equipment/supplies, monetary donations, services (such as free shipping for launch vehicle components, if required, advertisement of the event, etc.), or partnering with industry or other public, private, or parochial schools.

-2. Include plans for at least two educational projects that engage a combined total of 75 or more younger students in rocketry to be completed prior to launch week, April 16, 2011.
-Comprehensive feedback on the activities must be developed and submitted.
+2. Include plans for at least two educational projects that engage a combined total of 100 or more middle school educators or students in a hands-on rocketry experience to be completed prior to launch week, April 18, 2012.
+Comprehensive feedback on the activities must be developed and submitted along with an educational engagement form.
+The Educational Engagement form will need to be completed and submitted within two weeks after completion of an event.
+A sample of the Educational Engagement form can be found on page 29 of this book.